ipld/js-ipld-graph-builder/README.md

 [![js-standard-style](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)

 This provides an efficent way to build and manipulate IPLD DAGs as JSON.
 This is accomplished by only producing merkle roots when `flush`ing the DAG.
-If any object has a "/" property, its value will be replaces with merkle hash of that value when flushed.
+If any object has a "/" property, its value will be replaced with the merkle hash of that value when flushed.
 This allows you to build object anyway you like.

 # INSTALL
 `npm install ipld-graph-builder`